LiaOb21/FSP_assembly_benchmarking/README.md

 This workflow runs BUSCO on each produced assembly twice using two different databases.
 One database more "general" (e.g. fungi_odb), and one as closely related as possible to the organisms analysed (e.g. agaricales_odb).

-The reccommendation here is to store all the BUSCO databases in a single directory, to allow the workflow to automatically use the closest database to the organism for the second busco run.
+The recommendation here is to store all the BUSCO databases in a single directory, to allow the workflow to automatically use the closest database to the organism for the second busco run.

 First of all, obtain the full list of busco lineages and use the awk command to extract the lineages of the group of interest (e.g. fungi).
 The `_odb12` suffix refers to the version of the busco databases.
 The following commands can be used also with other groups of organisms or database versions, modifying the relevant parts of the code.